5 Common Misconceptions about Treating Sprained Ankles

 You need to keep in mind that complete inactivity restricts blood flow to the injured area, slowing down the healing process.

-On the contrary, some slight movement and physical exercise increase blood and oxygen flow to the injured area while eliminating metabolic waste.
-The movement aids tissue healing by stimulating the release of chemical growth factors from the surrounding cells.
+On the contrary, a slight movement and physical exercise increase blood and oxygen flow to the injured area while eliminating metabolic waste.
+In addition, the movement aids tissue healing by stimulating the release of chemical growth factors from the surrounding cells.

 The release of growth chemicals plays a critical role in combining proteins and other structural scaffolds needed to strengthen, repair, and maintain muscles, tendons, ligaments, and cartilage.